Abyssinian Cat

 Exercise:

 However, Abyssinian exercising needs are minimal.
-They love to explore, due to being curious in nature.
+They love to explore due to being curious.
 Although they may want to cuddle after tiring themselves out, their attention is more likely not to be drawn to the cat tower, window, or anything else interesting.
 With plenty of entertainment and minimal care, your cat will quickly become your best friend.

 Grooming: